 As much as I hate to admit it, India is a country with a deep-seated patriarchy, that reveals itself in everyday life almost everywhere you look.

-Ordinarily, I would’ve left the following morning in anger and hopelessness, but I was here wearing the hat of a responsible travel consultant, assessing the place for its sustainable tourism potential (it fared well on the environmental friendliness scale) and advising on its marketing strategy.
+Ordinarily, I would’ve left the following morning in anger and hopelessness, but I was here wearing the hat of a responsible tourism consultant, assessing the place for its sustainable tourism potential (it fared well on the environmental friendliness scale) and advising on its marketing strategy.
 That made me stay and reflect on how a responsible approach to tourism could challenge patriarchy in India and elsewhere: